gtvj/design-patterns/README.md

 An abstract factory contains one or more factory methods to create a family of related object.
 This pattern is about creating ***families of related products
 ***

+### Singleton

+Permits only one object to be instantiated.
+This can be useful for such things as creating a cache of information to be shared by various elements on the system.
+In this way a singleton would act as a kind of object oriented 'global' variable.

+Singleton is a good candidate in several scenarios:

+* you need to control concurrent access to a shared resource (such as a the current state of a UI)
+* you need a global point of access for the resource from multiple parts of the system
+* if you need to have only one instance (such as a database connection)